-This is a relatively small entertainment center with the topmost surface reserved for a TV as well as a shelf and two large doors.
+This is a relatively small entertainment center console with the topmost surface reserved for a TV as well as a shelf and two large doors.

 What I love about this plan is that every piece of the entertainment center is color-coded so it's super simple to refer to a specific piece out of the instructions and see where it applies in the whole project.
 It makes the construction process a lot simpler.

 In addition to the general drawings are specific steps with real images.
 This is also helpful to get an idea of how the entertainment center should look with each step.

 Here's a DIY entertainment center plan for a large farmhouse style media cabinet.
 It features four doors with shelving inside for storage and black hardware.
 This is a great looking media center plan that really makes the farmhouse look accessible for whatever style the rest of your home is.